 - Driver history: This section includes information on your driving history, such as accidents, violations, and driver’s license suspensions or revocations.

 - Vehicle information: This section includes information on the vehicles you have owned or leased, such as make, model, and year.

 You can request a copy of your driving record from the MVA.
 There is a fee for this service.
-You can also request a copy of your driving record from an authorized third party, such as an insurance company or employer.
+You can also request a copy of your driving records from an authorized third party, such as an insurance company or employer.

-Maryland MVA driving record
+Maryland MVA Driving Record

 Maryland Driving Record Online